kiwi0fruit/ultimate-question/ultimate_question.md

     - 5.1 “Reproduction”.
 If “parent” vertex’s label is “True” then it reproduces and the “child” vertex is created.
 The “child” vertex has a “True” label.
     - 5.2 “Variation” + “Heredity”.
 There is a ½ probability for each edge of “parent” vertex to be in the edges set of “child” vertex.
     - 5.3 “Heredity”.
 The edge is always created between the “parent” and “child” vertices.
     - 5.4 “Selection”.
-Forget about the newly created “child” vertices (temparary remove them from the consideration).
+Forget about the newly created “child” vertices (temporary remove them from the consideration).
 For each vertex in the reduced graph: If vertex’s label is “True” then for each edge of this vertex the “True” signal is send with ½ probability to the vertex’s neighbors.
-Then again for each vertex in the reduced graph: If at least one “True” signal came to the vertex then it’s label would be “True” on ther next time step.
+Then again for each vertex in the reduced graph: If at least one “True” signal came to the vertex then it’s label would be “True” on the next time step.
 Otherwise is’s label would be “False”.

 Let’s draw some steps of this process.
 “True” vertices would be white.
 “False” vertices would be black.